IamVeekey/LITA_Project/README.md

   1. For Data Cleaning
   2. For Analysis
   3. For Visualization
-- SQL - Structured Query Language for Quering of Data
+- SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

 ### Data Cleaning and Preparations